cserajdeep/DSA-Sparse-Matrix2Triplet/README.md

 ```

 where the inputs are two triplets a[][3] and b[][3]; the output is computed in c[][3]. <br>
+Modify it according to your requirement.
+A star will be appreciated. <br>

-# Data Structure Tutorial: Sparse Matrix to Triplet Representation using C
+# Data Structure: Sparse Matrix to Triplet Representation using C